SDK Usage

 Best Practices

-1. Always use timezone-aware datetimes: All time columns must be timezone-aware (UTC recommended)
+1. Always use timezone-aware datetimes: All time columns must have UTC timezone

-3. Create schema first: Run td.create() before inserting data
+2. Create schema first: Always run td.create() before inserting data

-4. Use known_time for backfills: When inserting historical data, set known_time to when the data was actually known
+5. Use known_time for versioning: For overlapping series, always set known_time to indicate when data was created

-5. Use workflow_id: Set meaningful workflow IDs to track data sources
+6. Use workflow_id for tracking: Tag data with meaningful workflow IDs to track data sources

 Complete Example